Olkusz

 Olkusz (עלקיש Elkish) is a town in southern Poland with 36,607 inhabitants (2014).
+It is the capital of Olkusz County in the Lesser Poland Voivodeship.

-Situated in the Lesser Poland Voivodeship (since 1999), previously in Katowice Voivodeship (1975–1998), it is the capital of Olkusz County.
-Olkusz is known for its abundance of silver, which is mined and extracted in the vicinity.
+Founded in the Middle Ages, Olkusz is a former royal town of Poland, and features a medieval urban layout with defensive walls, a preserved market square, and a Gothic basilica.
+It is known for its abundance of silver, which is mined and extracted in the vicinity, and once housed a Polish royal mint.
+Olkusz is home to the Museum of African Studies.

 Surroundings

 The city is on the Baba River, a tributary of the Sztoła, with a major road reaching it from Warsaw and Kraków, making it the central city of the vicinity.
 Tourists who wish to visit nature and historical sites, start from here.
 Also, Olkusz is located on the main railroad line, which connects Upper Silesia and Zaglebie with Kielce.
 The Starczynów Desert is located nearby, and wind-blown sands from the desert troubled the town until the desert was planted with trees in 1949 resulting in the desert becoming overgrown.